Economy of Chongqing: Economic history and development

 Another major economic reform which impacted on Chongqing's economy was the Western Development Plan.
 Chongqing, Chengdu and Xi'an are the three main cities included in the West Triangle Economic Zone, a regional bloc created as part of the Western Development Plan to stimulate growth in China's less developed western regions.
-This development plan focused on several western geographical regions, including Chongqing and Chengdu in the upper Yangtze river economic belt.
+This development plan focused on several western geographical regions, including Chongqing and Chengdu in the upper Yangtze River Economic Belt.
 Its main contribution to Chongqing's economy was with regards to prioritising FDI and inducing large revenues increase in fixed asset investment, which grew more than seven times since 1999 to 2009 and from 2013 to 2015 the sum of Chongqing's overall investment on fixed assets aggregated to 4 billion Yuan.
-It was also these infrastructure investments that stabilised Chongqing's economy during the Great Financial Crisis, unlike China's coastal cities which suffered from plunging exports.
+It was also these infrastructure investments that stabilised Chongqing's economy during the 2008 financial crisis, unlike China's coastal cities which suffered from plunging exports.